 Distinguished Leader in Diversity and Inclusion Award

 The objective of this award is to honor faculty who have made outstanding contributions towards fostering a more diverse and inclusive community in the Biological Sciences Division.
-While we define diversity broadly to include race, ethnicity, sexual orientation, ability, sex, age, and class, we are particularly interested in honoring faculty who have increased the number of under-represented minorities in our faculty, graduate, and training programs; increased the number of women faculty in academic leadership; or whose clinical, education, or research work has addressed health disparities by ensuring equitable, high-quality care and optimal health outcomes for diverse populations.
+While we define diversity broadly to include race, ethnicity, sexual orientation, ability, sex, age, and class, we are particularly interested in honoring faculty who have increased the number of under-represented minorities in our faculty, graduate, and training programs; increased the number of women faculty in academic leadership; or whose clinical, patient and/or medical education, or research work has addressed health disparities by ensuring equitable, high-quality care and optimal health outcomes for diverse populations.
 Each faculty member may nominate one junior and one senior faculty member in this award category.